This article explains the new section 194IB notified by Finance Act, 2017 in the Income Tax Act.

 Answer: Within 30 days from the end of the month in which the deduction was made.

-Answer: Tenant needs to issue a TDS/ tax paid certificate (Form 16C) to the landlord as proof of taxes deducted.
-It is to be issued within 45 days from the end of the month in which the tax was deducted.
+Answer: Tenant needs to issue a TDS certificate (Form 16C) to the landlord as proof of taxes deducted.
+It is to be issued within 15 days from the due date of furnishing challan cum statement in Form 26QC.
 Form 16C will carry details such as name and address of the deductor (that is, the tenant) along with PAN, name and address of the deductee (the landlord) along with PAN, details of how much tax was deducted and deposited, the date of payment on which the tax was deposited.

-If the tenant delays in deposit of taxes withheld, he may be liable to pay penal interest at the rate of 1% per month where there is delay in deducting and depositing the tax or 1.5% per month where tax is deducted but there is delay in depositing the same.
+If the tenant delays in deposit of taxes withheld, he may be liable to pay penal interest at the rate of 1% per month or part of the month where there is delay in deducting the tax or 1.5% per month where tax is deducted but there is delay in depositing the same.

 Disclaimer: The contents of this article are solely for information and knowledge and does not constitute any professional advice or recommendation.
 Author does not accept any liability for any loss or damage of any kind arising out of this information set out in the article and any action taken based thereon.